Montana transgender lawmaker faces censure or expulsion

 “Republicans are doubling down on their agenda of running roughshod over Montanans’ rights — to free expression, to peaceful protest, to equal justice under the law,” House Minority Leader Kim Abbott said of the plan to discipline Zephyr.

-Zephyr’s remarks, and the Republican response, set off a chain of events that culminated in a rally outside the Capitol at noon Monday and seven arrests later that afternoon when protesters packed into the gallery at the Statehouse brought House proceedings to a halt while chanting “Let her speak.”
+Zephyr’s remarks, and the Republican response, set off a chain of events that culminated in a rally outside the Capitol at noon Monday.
+Protesters later packed into the gallery at the Statehouse and brought House proceedings to a halt while chanting “Let her speak.”
 The scene galvanized both those demanding she be allowed to speak and those saying her actions constitute an unacceptable attack on civil discourse.

-“Currently, all representatives are free to participate in House debates while following the House rules,” Regier told reporters.
+“Currently, all representatives are free to participate in House debates while following the House rules,” Regier told reporters Tuesday.
 “The choice to not follow the House rules is one that Rep. Zephyr has made.
 The only person silencing Rep. Zephyr is Rep. Zephyr.
 The Montana House will not be bullied.”

-Under Regier’s leadership, the House has not allowed Zephyr to speak since last week when she said that those who voted to ban gender-affirming care for young people would have “blood on their hands.”
-He and other Republicans said the remark was far outside the boundaries of appropriate civil discourse and demanded she apologize before being allowed to participate in legislative discussions.
+It’s under Regier’s leadership that the House has persisted in preventing Zephyr from speaking.
+He and other Republicans said her remark was far outside the boundaries of appropriate civil discourse and demanded she apologize before being allowed to participate in legislative discussions.

 Although several protesters resisted law enforcement officers trying to arrest them on Monday, Abbott pushed back at characterizing the activity as violent.
 She acknowledged it was disruptive, but called the demonstration peaceful.
 She said public protests were a predictable response to a lawmaker representing more than 10,000 constituents not being allowed to speak and questioned bringing in officers in riot gear to handle the chanting protesters.